mcesar-rlacruz/typora-compact/README.md

 3. Put <i>compact</i> folder and <i>compact.css</i> file into the open folder
 4. Select the Compact theme from the <i>Themes</i> menu

 Compact was designed upon Windows 10.
-It has been tested in both macOS (Big Sur) and Linux (Ubuntu), working as expected.
+It has been tested in both macOS (Big Sur) and Linux (Ubuntu), working as expected (although exporting to PDF on macOS still shows some issues due to Safari/webkit not yetsupporting @page).

 The thumbnail for this theme was based on that from the [Vintage](https://github.com/tristone13th/typora-vintage-theme) theme.